 The evidence that you submit for Form I-864 will vary significantly based on your answers in the form.
 CitizenPath provides detailed I-864 filing instructions based on your situation.
 (Note: The sample filing instructions linked above are for a specific case.
 Your case will likely include different requirements.)
 Our instructions will explain the exact items that you must submit with Form I-864, including examples.
 If you are preparing Form I-864 on your own, refer to the USCIS filing instructions.

-All Form I-864 filings should include evidence of immigration status (U.S. citizen, permanent resident or U.S. national), Federal tax returns (3 years in some cases), and proof of U.S. domicile.
+Most Form I-864 filings should include evidence of immigration status (U.S. citizen, permanent resident or U.S. national), federal tax returns (3 years in some cases), and proof of U.S. domicile.
 Depending on how you define your household size and income, you must submit additional evidence to USCIS.

 For example, in addition to copies of your current year’s pay stubs, it’s helpful and sometimes essential to include an employment verification letter.